knechtvini/knechtvini.github.io/poemas.md

 do que da poesia
 ---
 e você a ama?
-meu bem até o jeito
+até o jeito que
-que ela lava a louça
+ela lava a louça
 é diferente sabe
 ---
 espero que a minha história